You are here

 Make sure you’re not a serial caller on every job application – your follow up needs to be relevant – but if you’re sure that you’re a good contender for the role and have not heard anything for a number of days since you applied (or after the application closing date), check in with a polite call.

-First, confirm that your CV has been received, and then be ready to explain in a succinct manner why you believe you are the right person for the role.
-This follow-up not only highlights your CV in what may be a cluttered inbox, but it also shows that you have genuine passion for the position.
-This sets you apart from the applicants who are applying for anything and everything.
+First, confirm that your CV has been received, and then be ready to explain succinctly why you believe you are the right person for the role.
+This follow-up not only highlights your CV in what may be a cluttered inbox, but it also shows that you have a genuine passion for the position.
+This sets you apart from the applicants who are applying for anything and everything and will give the recruiter a chance to ask a couple of quick questions straight away.

 For more advice on how to optimise your job application, check out our resume advice hub.